dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 Initially Serverless was only available for AWS Lambda.
 Recently times have changed, and you can now use Serverless for a growing list of providers.

 Today we're announcing the new [Auth0 Webtasks](https:/webtask.io) plugin for Serverless!
 You can use it with our freemium Sandbox, or with your [Auth0 Extend](https://auth0.com/extend) paid subscription.
-In this post I'll show you can use the new plugin to rapidly develop at maximum velocity.
+In this post, I'll show you can use the new plugin to develop at maximum velocity.

 *Note*: The Sandbox has a soft limit of 1 execution per second (eps)

 ## Why
-For a while we've been getting requests to enable using Auth0 Webtasks with Serverless, including from the Serverless team.
+For a while, we've been getting requests to enable using Auth0 Webtasks with Serverless, including from the Serverless team.
 The main reasons we heard, are the same reasons developers love to use Webtasks:

-* It is really easy to ramp up with.
+* It is effortless to ramp up.
-* Ultra fast deployment.
+* Ultra-fast deployment.
 * Simple to use.
 * Great HTTP fidelity, really simple to deploy Webhooks or create simple APIs.
 * Low latency.
 * It is free!

-The ramp up is something we heard was particularly attractive.
-In fact, some went so far as to say we'd have the best ramp up ever for Serverless!
+The ramp-up is something we heard was particularly attractive.
+In fact, some went so far as to say we'd have the best ramp-up ever for Serverless!
 We think they are right.

-## The Ramp up
+## The Ramp-up
 Let's walk through the setup which is just a few steps.
 Getting started with Serverless and Auth0 Webtasks is simple as simple can be:

 ### Install the latest version of the Serverless framework: